Willie Tuitama

-Willie Coonley Savea Tuitama (born January 13, 1987) is a former American football quarterback.
+Willie Coonley Savea Tuitama (born January 13, 1987) is an American former football quarterback.
+He played college football for the Arizona Wildcats, and professionally in the Indoor Football League (IFL).

 Early life

 Tuitama was born in Stockton, California.
 His father was originally from American Samoa; Tuitama and his sister were raised in the Church of Jesus Christ of Latter-day Saints.
 Tuitama attended St. Mary's High School.
 In 2005, he was ranked by SuperPrep All-America, its No. 16 quarterback.
 He received PrepStar All-America honors, as well as votes in the Long Beach Press-Telegram Best in the West Poll.
 Named Cal-Hi Sports third-team All-State.

 As a Senior, he completed 158 of 254 passes for 2,734 yards, with 32 touchdowns, with only 7 interceptions.
-He led St. Mary's to California's Division I sectional championship, beating Nevada Union High School, 50-45 with Tuitama completing his last 11 passes.
+He led St. Mary's to California's Division I sectional championship, beating Nevada Union High School, 50–45 with Tuitama completing his last 11 passes.
 He had no incompletions in the second half.
-His team finished 13-1 and Tuitama led the league in passing yards, completing 17 of 23 passes for career highs of 312 yards and five touchdowns in his final prep game.
+His team finished 13–1 and Tuitama led the league in passing yards, completing 17 of 23 passes for career highs of 312 yards and five touchdowns in his final prep game.

 Following the year he was named a Max Emfinger top 30 dropback QB list with 4.5 stars, CollegeFootballnews.com No. 12 QB prospect nationally.
 He was a two-year letterman in football and once in baseball.
 He was also named a Rivals.com 4-star prospect.